 4. Mexico City

-I loved the dishes in Mexico City; it really is a Mexican food capital!
+I loved the dishes I tried Mexico City; it really is a Mexican food capital!

 It’s so rich and diverse and definitely worth exploring!

 - Elotes: I love elotes!
-It’s corn on the cob, smothered in mayo, and then sprinkled with cotija and chili powder.
-You can also squeeze some lime on top as well.
-It honestly is a great combination of flavors!
+It’s corn on the cob, smothered in mayo, and then sprinkled with cotija cheese and chili powder.

 - Tortas de Tamales: A tasty looking sandwich stuffed with a tamale.

-- Tlacoyos: Thick corn tortillas, shaped almost like a boat, and stuffed with beans.
-You can also put different toppings on as well!
+- Tlacoyos: Thick corn tortillas, shaped almost like a boat, and stuffed with things like beans, cheese, mushrooms, chicharrón, and other yummy ingredients.

 - Chicharrones: These are fried pork rinds, eaten like chips, and sometimes with hot sauce.

 - Huitlacoche Quesadillas: If you didn’t see me talking about huitlacoche above, it’s essentially a blue fungus that grows on corn and you can get it all a round Mexico.
-I love making tacos with them, they have this delicious deep flavor that is completely unique!
+I love making tacos with them and they have this delicious deep flavor that is completely unique!

 - Mango snacks covered in chili.